 Thus began their “Greatest Adventure” … offering Wild West adventures on horseback rides, steamboat cruises, trains & tours – striving for a look back into our Wild West history.
-True, their adventures have taken them across the global, touring most of Europe… heck, even Buffalo Bill toured Europe!
+True, their adventures have taken them across the globe, touring most of Europe… heck, even Buffalo Bill toured Europe!

 Marcie, never to be out-done by Steve, began sewing – a skill she learned as a young girl – and created her own Victorian ball gowns, 19th Century-period day dresses, riding attire and even a few of Steve’s clothes.
 In fact, she became such an excellent seamstress, the History Channel approached her about creating designs for some of their shows.
 She also became a fabulous photographer, taking many of the photos within this website and she achieved that rare photo… which appeared on the cover of the June 2009 True West magazine, themed “Custer’s Ride to Glory“!
 Her photos have since appeared in True West, Wild West, Cowboys & Indians and American Cowboy magazines.